teambit/docs/docs/workflows/projects.md

 - Make sure all the files of the component are combined into a single component, that includes code, styles, tests, and documentation.
 - Tag the component with a version number and export it.

-If you want the component to be the same in all projects, you can `bit eject`(/docs/export#ejecting-components) the component from the local project.
+If you want the component to be the same in all projects, you can [`bit eject`](/docs/export#ejecting-components) the component from the local project.
 The component is now installed as a node_modules package.

 ### Consume components